JMaksat/file-dater/README.md

 Program to rename image files by using it's creation date Release date 15 October 2015.

-Still not realised:
+Still not implemented:
 - Renaming video files like .avi, .3gp, .mp4
-- Identify files which were already renamed and avoid them
+- Identify files which were already renamed to avoid them